Who Built This

 How It Works

 You tell us the ZIP codes you care about.
-We monitor the government databases daily and compile a digest of every new building permit, renovation filing, code violation, and expiring permit in your territory.
-You get it in your inbox — clean, organized by relevance, and ready to act on.
+We monitor approved DOB permit filings and compile a digest of new permit activity in your territory.
+You get it in your inbox — clean, organized by review tier, and ready to inspect.

 No login required.
 No dashboard to learn.
 Just the data you need, delivered where you already work: your email.